Skip to main content

 • Build meaningful relationships with children and families

-To qualify for the Early Childhood Education work practicum, students must meet the following criteria:
+To qualify for the Early Childhood Education work practicum, you must meet the following criteria:

 • Current, approved immunization record (as per the WRHA guidelines for Health Care Workers)

-Graduates are eligible to apply for Early Childhood Educator (ECE) Level II certification in Manitoba, qualifying them for a range of careers in early learning and childcare settings.
+When you graduate, you’ll be able to apply for the Early Childhood Educator (ECE) Level II qualification in Manitoba, giving you a variety of career options in early learning and child care settings.

 Yes, we offer campus tours.
 Explore our Campus Tour options.